hantsy/spring-reactive-sample/docs/data/data-cassandra.md

 </dependency>
 ```

-No need extra configuration, Spring Boot will configure Cassandra for you and registers related beans for you.
+No need extra configuration, Spring Boot will autoconfigure Cassandra and registers all essential beans for you.

-## Data initialization
+For the complete codes, check [spring-reactive-sample/boot-data-cassandra](https://github.com/hantsy/spring-reactive-sample/blob/master/boot-data-cassandra).

-As former Mongo example, it is easy to erase the existing data and import some initial data when the application is started up.
+Add some sample data via a `CommandLineRunner` bean or a `ApplicationRunner` bean.

 ```java
 public void init() {